The benefits of small steps, consistency, and perseverance can help you accomplish amazing things!

 6. Enjoy an organized home.
 Stop the inflow of stuff and keep working on distributing the outgo.
 Don’t give up.
 Eventually the tides will turn, and you’ll start to enjoy a simpler, neater living space.

 8. Create something.
 Knit a few rows on the baby blanket while you’re watching television.
-Work on your novel each morning as you drink your coffee.
+Work on your novel each morning in a 15 minute microburst as you drink your coffee.
 Before long, your project will take shape — and one day, you’ll complete it.

 9. Enjoy good health.
 Do your best to eat well, sleep well, exercise, get regular checkups and take care of yourself.
 Over time, you’ll benefit from the long-term benefits of these simple daily actions and you’ll be grateful to have fewer ailments, more energy and greater independence.